n8ur/traefik-cloudflared/README.md

 *  The docker default network doesn't provide DNS-like capability, so it's best to use a separate network for the cloudflared<-->traefik  traffic.
 Otherwise you have to identify the services by IP address, and those could change as the docker environment changes.
 I cared the "cloudflared-traefik" network via a docker command, and it must exist before running the containers.

-*  The Cloudflare tunnel is a "wildcard" with a public hostname of "*" point to a service of type "HTTPS" pointing to the private LAN address of the traefik instance.  *VERY IMPORTANT* -- in the Cloudflare configuration, click on "Additional Application Settings"/"TLS" and make sure that "No TLS Verify" is enabled.
+*  The Cloudflare tunnel is a "wildcard" with a public hostname of "*" and it must point to a service of type "HTTPS" pointing to the private LAN address of the traefik instance.
+  *VERY IMPORTANT* -- in the Cloudflare configuration, click on "Additional Application Settings"/"TLS" and make sure that "No TLS Verify" is enabled.
 By default it's off, and this is what caused me to lose hair for hours.

 *  Once the tunnel is created, navigate to the Cloudflare DNS for the domain, add a CNAME record named "*" pointing to <tunnel_id>.cfargotunnel.com, and ensure that record has "proxy" turned on.
 You *do not* need to create additional CNAME records for each service.
 Any URL that traefik cannot process will be treated as a "not found".